Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 DNS and WebRTC leaks may be one of the biggest controversies surrounding Turbo VPN.
 It’s been noted by others who have studied and reviewed the app that there are, indeed, data leaks.
 The entire point of a VPN is to encrypt your data.

-Turbo VPN's DNS leak test results (failed)
+Turbo VPN's DNS leak test results (passed)

 WebRTC leak test